avinyafoundation/global-data/README.md

 ## Avinya Foundation Global Data Service

-The Avinya Foundation's Global Data Service underlies the Avinya Foundation technology stack, and provides a universal interface to data across all applications in the organization.
+The Avinya Foundation's Global Data Service underlies the Avinya Foundation technology stack, and provides a universal interface to foundation data to all applications in the organization.

 ## Component Documentation